Thomas Ben-Hur

-Thomas Ben-Hur Sena Rojo Vega (born 8 May 1996), known as Thomas Ben-Hur or just Ben-Hur, is a Brazilian footballer who plays as a right-back for Boavista.
+Thomas Ben-Hur Sena Rojo Vega (born 8 May 1996), known as Thomas Ben-Hur or just Ben-Hur, is a Brazilian footballer who plays as a right-back for Uberlândia.

 Career

 Born in Ubatuba, São Paulo to a Chilean father and a Brazilian mother, Ben-Hur played for several clubs in his native state before joining the youth sides of Audax Italiano in 2015.
 After a period with José Bonifácio back in his home country in 2017, he signed for Potiguar de Mossoró on 5 January 2018.

 On 24 March 2019, Ben-Hur joined Flamengo-SP.
 A regular starter as the club narrowly missed out promotion from the Campeonato Paulista Segunda Divisão, he subsequently played for Galvez and Nacional-PR in the 2020 season.

 Ben-Hur returned to Galvez ahead of the 2021 campaign, but signed for Atlético Acreano in June of that year.
 On 28 December, he was announced at Resende.

 In December 2022, after representing Nacional de Muriaé and Trindade, Ben-Hur agreed to a deal with Sertãozinho.
 He moved to Boa Esporte on 28 April 2023, before being loaned out to CEOV on 26 July.

 On 20 December 2023, Ben-Hur was presented in the squad of Jataiense for the upcoming campaign.
 He joined Santo André the following 5 April, before being announced at Portuguesa on 26 July 2024.

+As a player of Uberlândia, Ben-Hur helped them to get promotion to the 2027 Campeonato Brasileiro Série C.